MAVERICK Mondays: Number 2

 Sidestepping the scheme to foul his hand (with a sixth card) wins Bart $1100 after getting "tapped" by Lindell on the one hand we see.
 It caps off a $2800 win for the night.

 WISDOM FROM PAPPY?

 Startlingly, not a single proverb from wise old Pappy this time.
-Is that why Garner passed this otherwise excellent script on to Kelly?
 The closest we get is gravedigger "Pop" explaining his repeated use of the episode's title.

 THE BOTTOM LINE: